anasem/quantized-eddy-accumulation/README.md

 ## How to run

 **Note**: running the analysis for the subset dataset will download about 425 MB of raw [input data from zenodo](https://doi.org/10.5281/zenodo.11108797).
-The full dataset is about 2.5 GB.
+The full dataset is about 2.5 GB
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.11108797.svg)](https://doi.org/10.5281/zenodo.11108797)